LuXCaesium/Obsidian_Brain/Mahalanobis Distance.md

 However, if we estimate $\Sigma$ from n samples, we denote it as $\textbf{S}$, which follows a Wishart distribution with n degrees of freedom.
 Then
 $(\textbf{X} - \boldsymbol{\mu}) \textbf{S}^{-1} (\textbf{X} - \boldsymbol{\mu})$ follows a Hotelling's T-squared distribution with $p$ and $n$ degrees of freedom.

 They have different contexts of usage, however they are asymptotically similar.
+So both student t and Hotelling t represent *more uncertain* versions (i.e sampling distributions) of their respective *certain* versions.